 In addition, under the UK's Data Protection Act 2018, we rely on the processing conditions at Schedule 1 part 1, paragraphs 8 and 18.
 These relate to the processing of special category data for safeguarding and equality of opportunity/treatment.
+Our Appropriate Policy Document provides more information about this processing.

-8. The lawful basis of consent
+7) The lawful basis of consent